rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-2.md

 This document is primarily intended to be a lightweight alternative for {{RFC8639}} and {{RFC8641}}, but it intentionally reuses substantial parts of the design and data model of those RFCs.

-YANG Push Lite is defined using a separate module namespace, and hence can be implemented independently or, if desired, alongside {{RFC8639}} and {{RFC8641}}, and the various extensions to YANG Push.
+YANG Push v2 is defined using a separate module namespace, and hence can be implemented independently or, if desired, alongside {{RFC8639}} and {{RFC8641}}, and the various extensions to YANG Push.

-A more complete description of the main differences in YANG Push Lite compares to {{RFC8639}} and {{RFC8641}} is given in {{DifferencesFromYangPush}}.
+A more complete description of the main differences in YANG Push v2 compares to {{RFC8639}} and {{RFC8641}} is given in {{DifferencesFromYangPush}}.

 ### {{I-D.draft-ietf-netconf-notif-envelope}} and RFC 5277